Indivicivet/untappd_analytics/README.md

 Various scripts to make graphs and/or dump out data about a user's untappd beer checkins.
 These are written for personal interest only so to-do list may never get ticked off.
 You will need an untappd data file, which requires being an untappd subscriber (or finding a friend with one).

+    pip install -e .

 `untappd.py` contains core functionality to load check-in data from a json file.
-The other python files make graphs or prints some data.
+The other python files in scripts/ make graphs or print some data.

 # todos